BloodRaiNxp/OTR-Radio-Browser/README.md

 ## 📄 License

-This project is released under the [MIT License](https://opensource.org/licenses/MIT).
+This project is not licensed for reuse, redistribution, or modification without explicit permission.

 ---